client9/sslassert/references.md

 Good information on Google's implementation of ECDHE

+* ECDHE-RSA-RC4-SHA default cipher for Google.
 * constant-time implementations of P-224, P-256 and P-521 for OpenSSL
 * OpenSSL 1.0.0e fixes a lot of bugs
+* P-256 estimate to be equivalent of 3248-bit RSA key

 [Protecting Data for the Long Term](http://googleonlinesecurity.blogspot.jp/2011/11/protecting-data-for-long-term-with.html) 2011-11-11